 From there, it's a short ride back into Rotorua and the end of the Mega Grind.

-The Western Loop is 656 km long, and includes roughly 8,600 metres of climbing.
+The Eastern Loop is 656 km long, and includes roughly 8,600 metres of climbing.

 Put together, the entire course is 1,451 km, with approximately 20,000 metres of climbing.
 On the full course, riders will visit 3 different coasts, covering much of the North Island.◀ Back